zecrocks/zcash-stack/docs/class-2-connect.md

 ## Lightwallet Node Discovery

-[TODO: Insert discussion of how lightwallets find the IP addresses of new nodes?]
+Currently Zashi maintains a list of the domains/IP addresses of known nodes, and manually adds trusted sources.

 ## Example: Connecting to Zashi + Test Transcation